-Hersha is a member of the Yoga Alliance and holds credentials as an Experienced Registered Yoga Teacher at the 500-hour level (E-RYT 500), a Registered Prenatal Yoga Teacher (RPYT) and Registered Children’s Yoga Teacher (RCYT).
-She is also accredited as a Certified International Yoga Therapist (C-IYT) with the International Association of Yoga Therapists.
-She has developed and contributed numerous classes, yoga therapy sessions, special programs and trainings in Hong Kong, New York, India, Spain, Portugal and Gibraltar.
-She has been instrumental in bringing Yoga to communities with special needs, disabilities and the under-served in Hong Kong.
-She has developed a number of tailored Yoga and meditation programs to many of Hong Kong’s schools, non-profit organisations, NGOs, hospitals and charities and corporations.
+Quality is of utmost importance to me.
+I'm a member of the Yoga Alliance and hold credentials as an Experienced Registered Yoga Teacher at the 500-hour level (E-RYT 500), a Registered Prenatal Yoga Teacher (RPYT) and Registered Children’s Yoga Teacher (RCYT).
+I'm also accredited as a Certified International Yoga Therapist (C-IYT) with the International Association of Yoga Therapists.
+My school is an affiliate school of Integral Yoga and a Registered Yoga School (RYS) with Yoga Alliance.

 I'm grateful to my Guru, parents and all my teachers, mentors and friends who have enriched this path and made it so colourful and rewarding.